Table of Contents

 - Take tender leaves of Cluster fig (Gular in Hindi) and extract juice.
-Drink 15 ml juice for few days.
+Drink 15 ml juice for a few days.

 - Extract juice of 5-6 Night flowering Jasmine (Parijaat) leaves.
-Drink this for few days, twice daily.
+Drink this for a few days, twice daily.

 - Drinking mint leaves tea gives relief in itching.